nickveenhof/facets/developer-docu.md

 The processor constructs the base render array used by widgets across all realms.
-It is responsible for mapping the raw data returned by the index to human readable values, processing hierarchical data, and building the query strings for each facet item via the adapter's url processor plugin.
+It is responsible for mapping the raw data returned by the index to human readable values, processing hierarchical data, and building the query strings for each facet item via the facet_manager's url processor plugin.

-The processors are generated per facets in the processFacets method in the adapter.
+The processors are generated per facets in the processFacets method in the facet_manager.
 Dependencies are injected upon generation (in the constructor).

 ### FacetapiFacet (helper class)